sedelmeyer/cc-pyscript/docs/tutorial.rst

 Setting up travis-ci.com to run CI builds for your project
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In order for Travis-CI to run builds for your project when you push to your GitHub-hosted ``master`` or ``develop`` remote branches, you will need to authorize Travis-CI for your GitHub account and for your specific ``cc-pydata`` rendered template repository on GitHub.
+In order for Travis-CI to run builds for your project when you push to your GitHub-hosted ``master`` or ``develop`` remote branches, you will need to authorize Travis-CI for your GitHub account and for your specific ``cc-pyscript`` rendered template repository on GitHub.

 For instructions on how to accomplish this, please `see the Travis-CI instructions on how to get started with GitHub <https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github>`_.

-Logging configuration and out-of-the-box ``cc-pydata`` logging features
+Logging configuration and out-of-the-box ``cc-pyscript`` logging features
 -----------------------------------------------------------------------

-The ``cc-pydata`` template provides some useful default, yet easily modified, logging capabilities out-of-the-box for your data science project.
+The ``cc-pyscript`` template provides some useful default, yet easily modified, logging capabilities out-of-the-box for your data science project.

 The defaults provided (and described below), rely only on the ``logging`` `module included in Python's standard library <https://docs.python.org/3/library/logging.html>`_.